kwurst/CS-140/Syllabus-Summer.md

 ## Exams
 Exams will be taken online, outside of class time.
 The exams will be timed, but you will be able each at any time within specified time period.
-* Exam 1 will be posted after class on Tuesday, 2 June 2020, and will be due before class on Thursday, 4 June 2020 (45-hour period)
+* Exam 1 will be posted after class on Thursday, 4 June 2020, and will be due before class on Tuesday, 9 June 2020
-* Exam 2 will be posted after class on Tuesday, 16 June 2020, and will be due before class on Thursday, 18 June 2020 (45-hour period)
+* Exam 2 will be posted after class on Thursday, 18 June 2020, and will be due before class on Tuesday, 23 June 2020
-* Exam 3 will be posted after class on Tuesday, 30 June 2020, and will be due by the end of the day on Thursday, 1 July 2020 (56-hour period)
+* Exam 3 will be posted after class on Tuesday, 30 June 2020, and will be due by the end of the day on Friday, 3 July 2020

 ## Deliverables
 All work must be submitted electronically.
 The submission method, due date and time will be given on the assignment.
 The submission date and time will be determined by the timestamp in Blackboard, zyBooks, or GitLab.